ugursirmen/gorcode/README.md

 # gorcode
-A basic product tracking and barcode creator tool.
-Written/coded with golang & js.
+A basic product tracking and barcode creator web app.